OneIdentity/safeguard-ps/README.md

 This Powershell module is published to the
 [PowerShell Gallery](https://www.powershellgallery.com/packages/safeguard-ps)
 to facilitate install via `Import-Module`.
-It can be updated using the `Update-Module` to get the latest functionality.
+It can also be updated using the `Update-Module` to get the latest functionality.

 By default Powershell modules are installed for all users, and you need to be